hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### Single Marker Analysis

-The simplest method for the analysis of QTL mapping data is to consider each marker individually, split the individuals into groups, according to their genotypes at the marker, and compare the groups’ phenotype averages.
+The simplest method for the analysis of QTL mapping is to consider each marker individually, split the individuals into groups, according to their genotypes at the marker, and compare the groups’ phenotype averages.

 Advantages: